ignatovegors/greedy-algorithms/README.md

 <b>diff-terms</b> a problem of representing a number as a summ of the greatest amount of different natural terms

 <b>huffman-coding</b> a problem of coding a string by the optimal non-prefix binary code

+<b>huffman-decoding</b> a problem of decoding a string, coded by the non-prefix binary code